sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   UberPOOL is a much cheaper option to get to the city ($15 for up to two passengers as of W2015).
 * If you are flying Delta, the curbside luggage check at SFO is free, and they can print you a boarding pass.
 This means you don't need to carry your luggage that much further, and it usually has a much shorter line.
-* Unless you live nearby, It is almost never worth flying to/from Oakland.
+* Unless you live nearby, it is almost never worth flying to/from Oakland.

 #### Housing
 * [Paramount/SFO Housing](http://www.sfohousing.com/) has decent pricing (Park
   or Herbert).
 The internet is slow.
 They are older buildings, and note that there are no kitchen facilities to use in Herbert.
 The Herbert and Spaulding are also located in the Tenderloin.
   * 2010F - Stephen has stayed at the Park.
 Liked it, would recommend
 * [Pacific Tradewinds](http://www.san-francisco-hostel.com/) is highly
   recommended by one intern who is adventurous and enjoyed living in hostel-like accommodations.
   * 2012W - Recommended by an intern.
 It's feels very home-y and undoubtedly a great place to meet technical folks and entrepreneurs.
 * If you would rather live in a more student-populated area, Berkeley is an option.
 The commute to the downtown area is 15-20 min, but is worth it if you want to meet people your age.

+#### Neighbourhoods
+* Tenderloin - There's some great Indian and African food here, but it is by far the sketchiest neighbourhood in SF.
+Hobos everywhere, and it smells like shit.
+* SoMa (south of market) - Relatively boring, many things close at 6.
+Your tech office might be here.
+* Financial District/Embarcadero - Expensive as hell, everything closes early here too.
+* Telegraph Hill/North Beach - Great Italian food and bars.
+* Mission - The best Mexican food and burritos in SF are here.
+* Hayes Valley - Expensive place with lots of hipster restaurants and stores.
+* Nob Hill - Extremely beautiful area.
+Pretty sketchy at night due to how close it is to the Tenderloin.
+* The Castro - San Francisco's famous gay neighbourhood.
+* Fisherman's Wharf - Apparently lots of great seafood, but it feels like a big tourist trap.

+#### Activities
+* Biking the Golden Gate Bridge is a must.
+  * Ankit recommends renting a bike at Fisherman's Wharf, biking all the way to Sausalito and taking the ferry back from Sausalito to Fisherman's Wharf.
+  * If there's time, Ankit recommends checking out Battery Spencer for a great view of the bridge.
+* Go to Twin Peaks if you want a really breathtaking view of the San Francisco skyline from a mountain.
+* Coit tower is also a great place to get a view of San Francisco's skyline and its rolling hills.
+* Some buildings in the Financial district have [publicly accessible rooftops](https://www.thrillist.com/entertainment/san-francisco/financial-district/secret-sf-rooftop-parks-fidi-soma-popos-thrillist-san-francisco) with some really nice views.
+Keep in mind some of them are only open during work hours (9 to 5 on weekdays).
+* SF has many beaches, such as Ocean Beach and Baker Beach, where you can catch a great sunset.
+* Alcatraz Island is worth going to.
+  * You should book the ferry ticket a month or two in advance.
+* If you like exploring, San Francisco has many great parks:
+  * Golden Gate Park - Ankit recommends spending a Sunday renting a bike and exploring the park, since they close some of the roads to cars on Sundays.
+  * Mission Dolores Park
+  * Alamo Square Park - home of the famous [painted ladies](https://en.wikipedia.org/wiki/Painted_ladies).
+  * Land's End and the Presidio - Lots of great views of the Golden Gate bridge.

-### Food
+#### Food
 * If you are looking for cheap, delicious meals, head over to Chinatown.
   Big boxes of dim sum for ~$4, bubble tea is only ~$2 (they call it boba)
-* If you want a burrito, most places in the Mission are dirt cheap and give you an amazing Burrito.
+* San Francisco is known for great burritos, and most places in the Mission are dirt cheap and give you an amazing Burrito.
 Josh's favourite is El Farolito at 24th and Mission (Cash Only).
+* The [cioppino](https://en.wikipedia.org/wiki/Cioppino) is a San Francisco staple, and you can find some great cioppino in North Beach.
+* For a very satisfying and stereotypically American burger, check out Super Duper Burgers.
+* Ghirardelli's is San Francisco's famous chocolate and is worth trying.
+* Philz coffee is usually everywhere and has many flavours of coffee.

 <section id="Area-BayArea" />
 ### Bay Area